Skip to main content

 Task Manager Overview

 The Task Manager is a system that enables scheduling transactions for specific block heights on the Monad blockchain.
-It provides economic incentives for executors to include these transactions in their target blocks.
+It provides economic incentives for executors to include these transactions in their target blocks, creating a robust on-chain automation framework tailored for Monad's unique architecture.

 note